McKinley Belcher III: Film and television

 Belcher made his film debut in John Sayles' 2013 independent film Go for Sisters, playing Lisa Gay Hamilton's son Rodney.

 In 2015 he appeared in David Simon's HBO mini-series Show Me a Hero as LaTanya Richardson Jackson's son Dwayne Meeks, directed by Paul Haggis.
 Belcher had his first experience as a series regular as Samuel Diggs in two seasons of PBS's Ridley Scott-produced Civil War drama Mercy Street.
 His character, Samuel, is a free man who works as a laborer, but harbors secret knowledge and ability in medicine.

 In 2018 he was cast as Anthony Carter in Fox's drama The Passage, based on Justin Cronin's novel by the same name.

 Belcher worked with David Simon again, in HBO's 2022 limited series We Own This City, playing real-life BPD veteran and Gun Trace Task Force officer Momodu Gondo.
-In 2022 Belcher also joined the cast of Netflix's live-action adaptation of the Japanese manga One Piece as Arlong the Saw, a saw shark Fishman and rival to Iñaki Godoy's Luffy.
+In 2022, Belcher also joined the cast of Netflix's live-action adaptation of the Japanese manga One Piece as Arlong.

+In 2024 he played a leading role as police officer Michael Ledroit in the Netflix drama miniseries Eric.

 Personal life

-Belcher is openly queer, and married artist Blake Fox on January 17, 2023 in Hoboken, NJ in a wedding that was officiated by Belcher's Death of a Salesman co-star André De Shields.
+Belcher married artist Blake Fox on January 17, 2023, in Hoboken, NJ in a wedding that was officiated by Belcher's Death of a Salesman co-star André De Shields.